Master of Arts (M.A.)

 - Practice for the use of various forms of educational and instructional technology.

-- Integrate technology into the teaching, learning and organizational aspects of schools.
+- Integrate technology into the teaching, learning and organizational aspects of both companies and schools.

 Who should apply

-Anyone with a bachelor's degree and a teaching certificate who wishes to pursue a career in both education and technology.
-The MA program is designed for educators in the field who seek to integrate educational and instructional technology into K-12, higher education, and organizational settings.
+The M.A. program is designed for professionals who seek to integrate educational and instructional technology into K-12, higher education, and organizational settings.
+This master's degree does not lead to initial teacher certification.

 Employer tuition reimbursement